 - Alternative protein sources are available, including oilseed meal, commercial supplements with and without urea, and high-protein roughages.

 - Cattle feeders should visit with their nutritionist or Extension specialists to make sure that all the implications of changing supplemental protein sources are considered.

 Distillers Grains May be Less Available or Affordable

-One of the latest issues to result from the COVID-19 pandemic is the changes in the distillers grain marketplace.
-SDSU Extension Beef Feedlot Management Associate Warren Rusche explained that COVID-19 mitigation efforts have dramatically reduced the amount of ethanol produced.
+The events of the last few weeks have certainly created a host of unintended consequences and challenges.
+One of the latest issues to pop up has been the changes in the distillers grains marketplace.
+COVID-19 mitigation measures have dramatically reduced miles driven in the U.S. and consequently reduced the amount of ethanol produced.
 Many plants have either reduced output or are considering similar measures.
-This has resulted in reduced supplies of distillers grains on the market, an increase in prices for all forms of distillers, and potential availability issues.
+A side effect of all these actions is reduced supply of distillers grains on the market, markedly higher prices for all forms of distillers, and potential availability issues.

 Source : sdstate.edu

 Another resource that is available to help feeders evaluate different feedstuff choices is the Feed Cost Comparison tool